Piano Tuning and Servicing

 WHY DOES A PIANO GO OUT OF TUNE?

-It is recommended that maintenance and servicing of your piano should only be performed by a qualified and registered piano technician to ensure it is kept maintained to the best possible standard.
+It is recommended that maintenance and servicing of your piano should only be performed by a registered piano technician to ensure it is kept maintained to the best possible standard.

 We bring the following attributes to all our service work so you can be certain your piano is getting the treatment it deserves.